 Wondering what to wear in Jordan?
-I did too as it was my first time traveling to the Middle East and I was a little intimidated about what to wear.
-It’s the first time I’ve ever stressed about what to pack.
-“Should I cover up?
+I did too as it was my first time traveling to the Middle East and I felt a little intimidated about what to wear.
+I had all kinds of questions: “Should I cover up?
 If so, how much?
 Can I wear jeans or leggings?
 Are short sleeves okay?
-What do you pack for Jordan?”
+What should I pack?”

 As it turns out, I had nothing to really worry about and was over thinking it.
 What Jordanian women wear is pretty diverse and stylish.
 There were a few things to take into consideration, though.

 Based on what I packed, what I left at home, and what I wish I had brought with me, here are some packing tips to help you plan what to wear in Jordan.
-I also included lots of candid pics to give you an example of what I wore while there.
+I also included lots of candid pics to give you an example of what I wore during my trip there.

 I had originally packed some leggings to wear with long shirts, but then unpacked them at the last minute and ended up regretting it later.
 I saw lots of women wearing leggings, from plain black to leopard print.
 Jordanian women are pretty fashionable and wear just about everything we do with one exception, they’re more modest and conservative.
 So when it comes to packing for Jordan, Leggings are a YES!
 But short shorts or low cut tops, not so much.

 When you’re packing, think of what you’d wear in the fall or spring time.
-Long pants, capri’s, and skirts layered with three quarter length sleeved tops and t-shirts.
+Long pants, capri’s, and long skirts are great.
+Layer them with three quarter length sleeved tops and t-shirts.
 Even conservative shorts are okay in hot places in the desert like Petra.